Troubleshooting Custom Runtime addons

-Follow the instructions to overcome some potential issues you might encounter with Runtime images.
+Follow the instructions to resolve potential issues that might arise with Runtime images.

-When a custom Runtime addon tries to mount in a file or folder that falls into one of the below categories and workloads might fail to work.
+When a Custom Runtime addon attempts to mount a file or folder that falls into one of the following categories, workloads might fail to work.
 In that case, Cloudera AI UI shows the following error messages:

 • Failed setting up runtime addons